The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 Anton Frondell, Djurgårdens (Swedish 2nd division)

-After an injury-riddled 2023-24 season, Frondell is making a late charge to be a top-3 pick with a strong season — 11 goals, 25 points in 29 games — playing against men in Sweden’s second-tier pro league.
+After an injury-riddled 2023-24 season, Frondell is making a late charge to be a top-three pick with a strong season — 11 goals, 25 points in 29 games — playing against men in Sweden’s second-tier pro league.

-The best pure shooter in the class, Frondell projects as a goal scorer but also possesses playmaking ability, good strength, and a well-rounded game at 6-0, 198 pounds.
+The best pure shooter in the class, Frondell projects as a goal scorer but also possesses playmaking ability, good strength, and a well-rounded game at 6-foot, 198 pounds.
 While Frondell has mostly played wing with Djurgårdens’ senior team, he’s dominated at his age groups when playing down the middle.

-Frondell isn’t the skater that Misa or Hagens is, but his puck skills are high end and his shot should play at the next level.
+Frondell isn’t the skater that Misa or Hagens is, but his puck skills are high-end and his shot should play at the next level.

 Caleb Desnoyers, Moncton (Quebec Maritimes Junior Hockey League)